pablorm296/IAT-PRODER/README.md

 ##### 2.2.
 Mongo Container Configuration

 Move to the `Docker/Mongo/Config` directory in the cloned repository.
-Inside, you'll see two file: `db_secrets-example` and `root_secret-example`.
-Both are examples of the configurations files that define Mongo credentials and the container root password, respectively.
+Inside, you'll see two files: `db_secrets-example` and `root_secret-example`.
+Both are examples of the configurations files that define Mongo credentials and the container's root password, respectively.

 Edit `db_secrets-example`.
 You'll need to define an username and password for the DB admin and the App reader/writer.
 You'll also need to specify the name of the DB for the app.
 Please, make sure that the Mongo fields in `app.config.json` (see above) match the credentials and DB name defined in this file.
 After editing, save it as `db_secrets`.

 Edit `root_secret-example` and save it as `root_secret`.
 In this file you need to define the container's root password.

 Please, **use strong passwords**.
+The Mongo container was configured to allow only authenticated users to perform read/write operations.
+However, **if you use weak passwords, DB info can be easily compromised**.

 ### Native Installation